 You may also choose to self-administer your G-CSF injections.

 If you need any more information, please contact your coordinator.

 How long does the donation take?

 All PBSC donations are scheduled to take place over two consecutive days.
-This is to make sure we can collect enough stem cells for the patient, which may take two donations.
+This is to make sure we can collect enough stem cells for the patient or research study, which may take two donations.